MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 ## Oracle design patterns {#oracle-design-patterns}

-Oracles come in different types, including _immediate-read_, _publish-subscribe_, and _request-response_, with the latter two being the most popular among Ethereum smart contracts.
+Oracles come in different types, including _immediate-read_, _publish-subscribe_, and _request-response_, with the latter two being the most popular among Nephele smart contracts.
 Here we briefly describe the publish-subscribe and request-response models.

 ### Publish-subscribe oracles {#publish-subscribe-oracles}

 This type of oracle exposes a “data feed” which other contracts can regularly read for information.
 The data in this case is expected to change frequently, so client contracts must listen for updates to the data in the oracle’s storage.
-An example is an oracle that provides the latest ETH-USD price information to users.
+An example is an oracle that provides the latest NEPH-USD price information to users.

 ### Request-response oracles {#request-response-oracles}